thingsboard/thingsboard.github.io/_includes/docs/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

 If you need to display specific data but cannot find a suitable widget in the available bundles, you can customize any widget to fit your needs.
 Let’s take the "Flow rate card" widget from the "Industrial widgets" bundle as an example and configure it to display water consumption.

-{% include images-gallery.html imageCollection="water-consumption-per-hour-1" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="water-consumption-1" showListImageTitles="true" %}

 ### Water consumption chart

-Now we need to visualize the water consumption data for the last 12 hours.
-Earlier, we added a similar widget to track power consumption.
-Therefore, let's copy the ["Power consumption history" widget](#power-consumption-chart), insert it into the "water_sensor" state, and change its data source to water consumption.
+Now we need to add a widget to visualize historical data on water consumption.
+Previously, we added a similar widget for tracking [power consumption](#power-consumption-chart).
+Let's copy the ["Power consumption history" widget](#power-consumption-chart), paste it into the "water_sensor" state, and change the data source to water consumption.

 {% include images-gallery.html imageCollection="water-consumption-range-chart-1" showListImageTitles="true" %}

 ### Battery level widget

-And lastly in this tutorial, we will add the "Battery charge" widget.
-It will display the battery charge level in the "Water Flow Meter" device.
+And lastly in this lesson, we will add the "Battery charge" widget.
+It will display the battery charge level of the "Water Flow Meter" device.

 {% include images-gallery.html imageCollection="battery-charge-1" showListImageTitles="true" %}

+The state for the "Water Flow Meter" device has been configured.
-Now you can track water usage per hour, over the last 12 hours, and control the battery level in the "Water Flow Meter" device.
+Monitor water consumption for the current day, track historical data on hourly water consumption, and control the battery charge level of the "Water Flow Meter" device.

 {% include images-gallery.html imageCollection="water-flow-meter-final" %}